joelparkerhenderson/ways-of-working/README.md

 * Silence does not mean agreement nor disagreement.
 * If you are offended by anything said during discussion, acknowledge it immediately.
 * Aggression or personal attacks are not ok and will be halted immediately.
+* Aim to understand each others' strengths and also weaknesses.

+<h2><a name="team-decisions">For team descisions</a></h2>

+For team decisions, here are some examples thanks to Amazon's "high-velocity decision making" itps.

+* Decision speed matters.
+* A high-velocity decision environment keeps up energy and dynamism.
+* A high-velocity decision environment is more fun than a low-velocity decision environgment.
+* Never use a one-size-fits-all decision-making process.
+* Many decisions are reversible.
+Those decisions can use a light-weight process.
+So what if you’re wrong?*
+* Make most decisions with 2/3 of the information you want; if you wait for more, you’re probably being slow.
+* Get good at quickly recognizing and correcting bad decisions.
+* When we’re good at correcting decisions, then being wrong may be less costly, whereas being slow may be more costly.
+* Use the phrase “disagree and commit” to go fast: if you have conviction on a particular direction even though there’s no consensus, say, “Look, I know we disagree on this but will you gamble with me on it?
+Disagree and commit?”
+* Recognize true misalignment issues early and escalate them immediately.
+Do not let decisions stagnate into “You’ve worn me down”, which is an awful decision-making process, slow and de-energizing.

 <h2><a name="team-communications">For team communications</a></h2>